russfrith/russfrith-blog/content/posts/excel-to-csv-using-python-pandas/index.md

 In the table above, column 0 is always a name.
 Column 1 may be a name, or an address, etc. The table above is a very simplified example of the problem, but we can use it to learn how Pandas can help us.

-Our export requirement is to combine the names, charges, credits, descriptions. and balances into comma, vertical bar separated values as follows:
+Our export requirement is to combine the names, charges, credits, descriptions. and balances into comma delimited, pipe separated values as follows:

 Full Name          | Address
 -------------------|------------------------